Creating Locations with Grid on Splinter

 The Grid daemon’s endpoint (URL and port) on one or both nodes.
 The example environment uses

 The ID of an existing Pike organization that will own the locations.
-You must be defined as an agent with full location permissions for this organization.
-That is, one agent must be identified with your public key and must have permission to create, update, and delete locations.
+You will be defined as an agent with full location permissions for this organization.

 Tip: You can use